 Public Hearings & Notices

-METRO often holds public hearings seeking feedback about proposed service changes and more.
+METRO often holds public hearings which are community discussions about proposed service changes or other topics.
 All meetings are held in-person at 1900 Main Street and accessible via remote video conference.
 If you’d like to make a public comment, we suggest you register as a speaker at least 48 hours before the meeting.
-Just send an email to BoardOffice@RideMETRO.org or call 713-739-4834.
+Just email BoardOffice@RideMETRO.org or call 713-739-4834.
 We’ll need your name, address and telephone number.

 By preregistering, your comments will be heard first at the public hearing.
 Otherwise, you’ll have the option to provide comments after the preregistered speakers.
 Upcoming public hearings will be posted below.